-Having had the unit for over a year now I have a good idea of what it has to offer.
+Having owned the unit for years now I have a good idea of what it has to offer.
 But how does the PSVR hold up today and more importantly, is PSVR worth it?

 Initially, the PSVR launched with a short supply of games and Sony did not spend much time promoting or advertising the headset.